AdamRaz/milkshake-neigbourhood/README.md

-# nintendo-neighbourhood
+# milkshake-neighbourhood
-react single page app of nintendo locations in japan and around the world
+react single page app of locations and nearby milkshake bars etc.

 ## AR notes

-using Foursquare data
+Using Foursquare data to show a nearby place to grab a milkshake

+clone project, then run `npm install` in parent project directory, then `npm start`

+# original readme from parent/starter project:

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).